ADJECTIVE DEFINITION AND EXERCISES:

 1. Cowardly from the noun coward

-Her cowardly behavior disappointed her friends.
+Her cowardly behaviour disappointed her friends.

 1. Earthen from the noun earth